Chair of Trustees

-Clodagh became a trustee in 2013.
-Her career to date has been in marketing, working on a variety of brands from Heinz Tomato Ketchup to yell.com.
+Clodagh became a trustee in 2013 after a career in consumer businesses, working on a variety of brands from Heinz Tomato Ketchup to yell.com.
+She now works as an independent consultant sharing her consumer knowledge and experience with smaller start up businesses.
 She came across Jo's Cervical Cancer Trust when looking for a female focussed charitable partner to work with on a commercial project.

 Hugh Grootenhuis is a Special Adviser to S.W.
 Mitchell Capital (SWMC) and a Director of S.W.
 Mitchell Capital PLC.
 Before joining S.W.
 Mitchell in January 2016, Hugh was Chief Executive of Waverton Investment Management Limited, an investment management company whose clients include private individuals, charities, investment funds and institutions.
 Prior to this, he worked for Schroders, in London, Hong Kong, Tokyo and Singapore.